Trigger warning: abuse, coercive control, loss, and family court trauma.

 He didn’t want me living.

 He critiqued everything I did: how I dressed, cooked, cleaned, parented, spoke.
-Until eventually, I stopped doing anything without first running it through the filter of what he wanted.
+Until eventually, I stopped doing much of anything without first running it through the filter of what he wanted.
 Just to keep the peace.

 As my daughters grew, they were fed lies about me.
-Horrible stories—none of them true.
+Horrible stories - none of them true.
 I tried again and again to maintain court-ordered contact, but he blocked me every time.
 I’d show up for visits and find fresh tracks in the snow at the door, but no answer.
 There’s only so many times you can show up and be met with silence before your heart breaks for good.

 I didn’t have money for taxis.
 I couldn’t walk them out of his place.
-I tried to take him to court—but they told me I needed a lawyer.
+I tried to take him to court but they told me I needed a lawyer.
 I couldn’t afford one.
 I couldn’t afford court fees.
 I was out of luck.

-Those records contain everything: my living and employment history, my income, and proof—proof—that the version of me told to them by their stepmother was a lie.
+Those records contain everything: my living and employment history, my income, and proof -proof- that the version of me told to them by their stepmother was a lie.

-As for the fight in Family Court—it’s all there, too.
+As for the fight in Family Court - it’s all there, too.
 The evidence I brought.
 The times he blocked visitations.
 The injuries I had to report after the girls returned from being with him.
 It’s not hearsay.
 It’s not a sob story.
 It’s fact.
 Documented, timestamped, filed away.

-Back to CPS for a moment—
+Back to CPS for a moment -

 Once he completed parenting classes, there was a conditional agreement: